wethegit/wtc-modal-view/README.md

 #### focusOnClose(element)

-Sets the element that will be focused when the modal closes Setter.
-Usage: `focusOnClose = myElement`
+Sets the element that will be focused when the modal closes.
+Setter.
+Usage: `modalInstance.focusOnClose = myElement`